Statistical inference for multivariate extremes via a geometric approach: Multivariate Gaussian case

 Figures~\ref{fig:2d-shape-param-ests} and~\ref{fig:3d-shape-param-ests} display local estimates of the shape parameter $\alpha$ under the truncated gamma model~(5) for $R|\{\bm{W}=\bm{w},R>r_0(\bm{w})\}$ for $d=2,3$, respectively.
 In each case the angles $\bm{w}$ are restricted to a small section of the simplex, and the rate parameter is fixed at the ``true'' value $g(\bm{w})$.
 For comparison, we also perform the same procedure for the logistic and inverted logistic dependence structures, over a variety of dependence strengths.
+For each distribution the total sample size, over all angular subsections, is 500,000.
+In Figure~\ref{fig:2d-shape-param-ests} we plot the median estimates and pointwise 95\% CIs based on 100 repetitions.
+In Figure~\ref{fig:3d-shape-param-ests} we plot the median estimates based on 100 repetitions.

 For the Gaussian case, we observe that estimates $\widehat{\alpha}$ remain relatively constant on the simplex $\mathcal{S}_{d-1}$ in practice for $d=2,3$.
-In particular, the shape parameter estimates vary no more with the angle $\bm{w}$ when compared to the logistic and inverted logistic setting.
+In particular, the shape parameter estimates generally vary no more with the angle $\bm{w}$ when compared to the logistic and inverted logistic setting.
 The evidence suggests that for many distributions the shape parameter will vary with the angle $\bm{w}$ in practice to some degree.
 This is likely due to the fact that the rate of convergence of $R|\bm{W}=\bm{w}$ to the gamma form can depend on $\bm{w}$ either explicitly (as in the logistic case), or practically through a constant term (as in the inverted logistic case).
 When the dependence is strong for the inverted logistic distribution there are large parts of the simplex where there is insufficient data to estimate the local model.

 The second issue with the shape parameter is that there will be values of $\bm{w}$ on the simplex $\mathcal{S}_{d-1}$ such that $\alpha(\bm{w})\leq 0$.
 Figure~\ref{fig:2d-3d-problem-region} illustrates these regions, demonstrating that they appear to be small in volume and thus not important, especially as the dimension $d$ increases.
 In both the $d=2$ and $d=3$ cases, we see that the region is almost negligible for $\rho<0.7$.
 Furthermore, simulations from our models often do not produce points in these regions because when the dependence is high, there are very few points $\bm{W}$ near these boundaries that are accompanied by large values of $R$.